Nercury/mars-wrong-results/README.md

 # MARS + Dapper + MSSQL wrong results test case

+## How this was found

+We have noticed the system that queries users from the database starting to return users with a different id than was used to query them.
+We were very lucky that there was a sanity check that checks the id and throws an exception.
+Otherwise this would have caused way more problems than it did.

+## How did this happen

+Originally the system was written way before the .NET Core was a thing and was running on windows.

+The connection string containing this flag was copy-pasted when a part of the system was re-written in .NET Core / Docker.

+The issue was noticed when the load has increased enough at the peak hours.

+## What is the issue

 Sometimes the dapper query may return wrong results under high load, with enabled MARS, on Non-Windows clients.